Media – Feature Guidelines

 NYFA only accepts application submitted online at: https://nyfawomeninfilm.submittable.com/submit

-Administered by the New York Foundation for the Arts (NYFA), the NYC Women’s Fund for Media, Music and Theatre (“NYC Women’s Fund”) is the latest in a groundbreaking series of initiatives by the City of New York Mayor’s Office of Media and Entertainment (MOME) to address the underrepresentation of women in film, music, television and theatre.
-The NYC Women’s Fund provides grants to encourage and support the creation of content that reflect the voices and perspectives of all who identify as women.
+Administered by the New York Foundation for the Arts (NYFA) in partnership with the City of New York Mayor’s Office of Media and Entertainment (MOME), the NYC Women’s Media, Music and Theatre Fund (“Women’s Fund”) is the latest in a groundbreaking series of initiatives by the City of New York Mayor’s Office of Media and Entertainment (MOME) that address the underrepresentation of women in film, music, television and theatre.
+The Fund provides grants to encourage and support the creation of content that reflect the voices and perspectives of all who identify as women.

 The program will provide finishing funds for film, television, and digital projects.
 Recipients will be selected from the following categories:

-• Fiction Feature (running time of 60 minutes or more) – grant amounts up to $50,000

 • Fiction Short (running time of 59 minutes or less)

+• Documentary Short (running time of 59 minutes or less)

 • Fiction Webisode/Webseries (all forms)

 • Documentary Webisodes/Webseries (all lengths and forms)

 • Projects must be made by, for, or about women and female-identified individuals and/or feature a strong female or female-identified perspective; and/or include a meaningful female or female-identified producer credit; and/or include a meaningful female or female-identified writing credit; and/or include a female or female-identified protagonist(s).